nikitabobko/AeroSpace/CONTRIBUTING.md

 **Consider including in feature request**

 * Use cases!
+* Did I mention use cases?
 * Alternative approaches
 * Links to docs of similar features in other window managers that you know
 * Synopsis, if you suggest a new command
-* Alternative command names, if you suggest a new command
+* Mental model description

+## Users cannot create GitHub Issues directly

+Users are not allowed to create Issues directly in this repository - we ask that you create a Discussion first.

+Users can't create issues directly because:
+- Users submit too many duplicates without prior search
+- A lot of user issues are misunderstandings, environmental problems, or configuration errors by the users themselves
+- Few people can formulate proper bug reports
+- Even fewer people can formulate proper, actionable feature requests that align with other existing/planned features and the overall AeroSpace mental model

+Any Discussion which clearly identifies a problem and can be confirmed or reproduced will be converted to an Issue by maintainers.

+This whole pattern makes it easier for maintainers or contributors to find issues to work on.
+Issues are like a publicly observable maintainers' inbox.
+We want to keep this inbox tidy and clean.

-## Discuss issues
+## Discuss issues/discussions

-One of the most useful thing you can do is to discuss issues.
+One of the most useful thing you can do is to discuss issues/discussions.

 Imagine that you were assigned to fix the issue.
 Try to suggest the best approach and design on how to fix the issue.